JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/README.md

 # Contributing

-To contribute, you first to set up your local development environment.
+To contribute, you first need to set up your local development environment.

 ## Windows